-Pluto probe prepares to take first pictures
+Pluto probe prepares to take pictures

 A space probe is about to start taking photos of Pluto, after a nine year journey to the dwarf planet.